 Master of Academic Affairs

-Master of Studies leads the promotion of interests of the guild in the administrative bodies of the university and coordinates the work of study tutors and our Academic Affairs Division.
-In addition to the Master of Academic Affairs, the Academic Affairs Division consists of the Academic Affairs Adjutants and the student recruitment committee that markets the lines of study of the guild to upper secondary school students.
-Moreover, the Secretary of Studies acts as the right hand of the Master of Academic Affairs acting similarly as student representatives in the administrative bodies of the university.
+Master of Academic Affairs leads the promotion of interests of the guild in the administrative bodies of the university and coordinates the work of study tutors and our Academic Affairs Division.
+In addition to the Master of Academic Affairs, the Academic Affairs Division consists of the Academic Affairs Adjutants and the student recruitment committee does marketing of our study programmes to upper secondary school students.
+The Academic Affairs Adjutant acts as the right hand of the Master of Academic Affairs acting similarly as student representatives in the administrative bodies of the university.
 The former year’s Master of Academic Affairs typically takes care of the study tutoring of the fuksis until the end of spring.

-Most of the time of the Master of Studies is spent on administrative meetings of the university where one’s most important thing is to bring up opinions of students.
-The views of students and university’s personnel don’t always line up, so it’s beneficial to both parties to have students involved in the discussion.
+Most of the time of the Master of Academic Affairs is spent in administrative meetings of the university where one’s most important task is to convey opinions of students.
+The views of students and university’s personnel don’t always line up, so it’s beneficial to both parties to have student representatives involved in the discussion.
 The faculties concerning students of the guild are genuinely interested in developing their teaching and the views of student representatives are appreciated and heard.
-In the meetings the Master of Studies gets to hear of all kinds of interesting projects that are acute.
-The Master of Studies also gets to see the true life in the ivory tower of university.
+In the meetings the Master of Academic Affairs gets to hear of all kinds of interesting projects that are acute.
+The Master of Academic Affairs also gets to see the true life in the ivory tower of university.

-The utmost important thing of the Master of Studies is to represent other students.
-This requires tight contact with the members of the guild.
+The utmost important thing of the Master of Academic Affairs is to represent other students.
+This requires being well acquainted with other members in the guild.
 The members include a variety of different people, so there will always be opinions for and against every idea.
-The task of the Master of Studies is to grasp a homogeneous opinion of what the students want to say to the university.
-The Master of Studies is also the most important link in communication from the school to students, as the information of the decisions made by the university doesn’t get easily transferred to ordinary students.
+The task of the Master of Academic Affairs is to gather the general feeling among the students and convey their ideas to the university.
+The Master of Academic Affairs is also the most important link in communication from the school to students, as the information of the decisions made by the university don’t always easily reach to ordinary students.